Vietnam.vn - Nền tảng quảng bá Việt Nam

 Singapore's experience in developing public sector human resources

 Singapore does not have a local government.
 The Singapore Parliament has 84 elected members and 9 appointed members.
 The government has 15 ministries; the public sector employs 127,000 civil servants, including 15 ministries and over 50 independent government agencies with about 76,000 employees(1).
 The agency that oversees public sector human resource management is the Public Service Commission (PSC).
-Established in 1959, the PSC is a neutral agency responsible for recruiting and managing personnel for the government sector (except the armed forces, courts, and police).
-However, since 1995, Singapore has carried out strong reforms in recruitment and personnel management, specifically restructuring the PSC and decentralizing more authority to ministries, departments, and agencies regarding recruitment and appointment of personnel.
-Currently, the PSC is mainly responsible for managing senior personnel for the government.
+Established in 1959, the PSC is a neutral agency responsible for recruiting and managing personnel for the state agencies (except the armed forces, courts, and police).
+However, since 1995, Singapore has carried out strong reforms in recruitment and personnel management, specifically restructuring the PSC and decentralizing more power to ministries, departments, and agencies on recruitment and appointment of personnel.
+Currently, the PSC is mainly responsible for senior personnel management for the government.
 In order to develop human resources in the public sector, Singapore has implemented a series of basic policies, specifically:

 On public human resource recruitment

-In order to have high-quality human resources working in the public sector, the Singapore Government has provided large scholarships to attract young people with the ability to serve in public agencies.
-Since 1962, about 60 scholarships administered by the PSC have been granted annually to ensure sufficient high-quality human resources to serve in public agencies as well as to create additional sources to replace those who move to other sectors or retire.
-The PSC scholarships are used to recruit people who will later assume important responsibilities in the public sector.
+To have high-quality human resources working in the public sector, the Singapore Government has provided large scholarships to attract young people with the capacity to serve in public agencies.
+Since 1962, about 60 scholarships managed by PSC have been granted annually to ensure enough high-quality human resources to serve public agencies as well as to create additional sources to replace those who move to other areas or retire.
+PSC scholarships are used to recruit people who will later take on important responsibilities in the public sector.

-To attract high-quality human resources to work in the public sector, the Singapore Government has introduced the Career Development Programme for Scholars (MAP) since 2002.
-This programme provides for scholar candidates to enter management in a field within the civil service after graduation.
+To attract high-quality human resources to work in the public sector, since 2002, the Singapore Government has introduced the Scholars Career Development Programme (MAP).
+This programme provides for scholar candidates to enter management in a field in the civil service after graduation.
 Those who are awarded higher PSC scholarships will participate in career development programmes without selection.
 In addition, MAP also conducts open recruitment to attract individuals from outside the public sector to participate in the programme.

 To recruit civil servants into the management agency, the Singapore Government bases on criteria and principles, such as educational level and implementation capacity.
 The selection of civil servants ensures impartiality, publicity, transparency, openness and non-exclusivity.
 Currently, the Singapore Government is making efforts to change the recruitment mechanism to be able to select the best people, assign them challenging jobs and pay them appropriately(2).